dbolotov/human_activity_recognition_with_vw/README.md

 ###Data

-The dataset is taken from [Wearable Computing: Accelerometers' Data Classification of Body Postures and Movements](http://archive.ics.uci.edu/ml/datasets/Wearable+Computing%3A+Classification+of+Body+Postures+and+Movements+%28PUC-Rio%29).
-It consists of 165633 observations.
-Each observation contains one of 5 types of activities, performed by human subjects: sitting down, standing up, standing, walking, and sitting.
+The benchmark dataset is taken from [Wearable Computing: Accelerometers' Data Classification of Body Postures and Movements](http://archive.ics.uci.edu/ml/datasets/Wearable+Computing%3A+Classification+of+Body+Postures+and+Movements+%28PUC-Rio%29).
+Each of the 165633 observation contains one of 5 types of activities, performed by human subjects: sitting down, standing up, standing, walking, and sitting.
 Information about the user and readings from 4 accelerometers are used as features in the learning algorithm.

 See links for detailed description.

 ###Approach

-This is a multi-class classification problem.
-The approach consists of these steps:
+This is a multi-class classification problem with categorical and continuous features.
+The approach consists of the following steps:

 1. 'Look' at the data.
 Check the types of values, ranges, etc., and if there are any quality issues.